zeronounours/ictf-2015-writeups/analyses/Folkswagen_emissions/README.md

 Actually, after being decrypted, the file is pushed on the stack by the previous loop.
 Each line of the file is separated with the string `\n4242`.
-Each character is push one after another which means each character is stored in a quad word and in reverse order if read with increasing memory addresses.
+Each character is push one after another which means each character is stored in a quad word and in reverse order, if read with increasing memory addresses.
 We must then use `%c` to retrieve each character.

 ```